Theology — References

 Ruach / Pneuma (רוּחַ / πνεῦμα)

 Meaning “wind,” “breath,” or “spirit.”
-In the Old Testament (ruach), it often describes the invisible, animating, and irresistible power of God active in creation (Gen 1:2) and redemption.
+In the Old Testament (ruach), it often describes the invisible, animating, and irresistible presence of God active in creation (Genesis 1:2), life, and redemption.
 It is the breath that gives life and the wind that divides the sea.
-In the New Testament (pneuma), this active presence is fully revealed not merely as a force, but as a distinct, divine Person — the Holy Spirit who goes out from the Father, applies the work of the Son, and intimately indwells the believer.
+In the New Testament (pneuma), the personal identity of the Spirit comes into full clarity: the Holy Spirit goes out from the Father, applies the work of the Son, and indwells believers.

 Berit (בְּרִית)